PLACE+SPACE CREATIVE RESIDENCE

 A SPACE TO CREATE

-The former Spicer Store is the first Boyd's Station creative studio space.
+The Shop is the first Boyd's Station creative studio space.
 Nearly 3,000 square feet of finished space available to use year round as the anchor of all studio activities at Boyd's Station.

 PLACE+SPACE CREATIVE RESIDENCE FAQ's